Nature symbolism in Chinese art

 Clouds are considered lucky and so feature heavily in Chinese pictures and symbolism.
 This is most likely down to the obvious connection that clouds bring the much needed rain to water the crops.
 It also sounds the same as 运 yùn ‘luck, fortune, fate’.

-Dragons are often shown playing in the clouds as dragons are the masters of water and rain.
+Dragons are often shown playing in the clouds because dragons are the masters of water and rain.
 A picture of bats flying among clouds is a wish for good fortune.
 The simplified motif form for a cloud looks like the shape of the 灵芝 líng zhī fungus (elixir of immortality).
 Clouds of five colors represent the five blessings of life.
 Clouds are considered the union of yin and yang because they are a fusion of the elements of water and air, sky and earth.
 From this idea clouds can symbolize making love as the union of male and female.

 Dew 露 lù